(Pocket-lint) - Sky is continuing to release HDR content for its Sky Q box, with several shows and series now available.

 In future, Sky will add other programming in HDR.

-There will be additional Sky Nature documentaries added later in 2020.
-Then, around Christmas time, Sky Cinema will include some blockbuster movies in 4K HDR.
+Around Christmas time, Sky Cinema will include some blockbuster movies in 4K HDR.

 Finally, Sky plans to enable HDR (HLG) for BBC iPlayer playback in time for the 2021 Tokyo Olympics, to show live events in the format.